mjadwani/DB2_SP_DSNACCOX/README.md

 Codes provided are written in REXX Language.

-Codes provided are developed and tested z/OS 2.3 ,DB2 V10 .
+Codes provided are developed and tested on z/OS 2.3 ,DB2 V10 .

+# LIMITATIONS
+CHECKLVL Parameter is set to 0 .
+So Exception Tables will not be used as of now.

+SPECIALPARM parameter is set to null .Will not be used.